chrisl8/ArloBot/README.md

 This is my attempt to build a Package for the Robot Operating System (ROS) http://www.ros.org/ to work with the Parallax Propeller based ArloBot: http://www.parallax.com/product/arlo-robotic-platform-system

 Please note that you will also need the code to run on your Propeller board.
-This is stored in the Propeller folder.
+This is stored in the "Propeller C Code for ArloBot" folder.

 Please adjust settings for your robot in: